fullStackDevShiva/Data-fetching-with-React-Query/README.md

 ## Functionality

-Three different frontend API calls for data fetching (list of users) with real world scenarios.
+Three different frontend API calls to fetch list of users from the database.

-1. Basic query - to fetch all users at once and list them
+1. Basic query - to fetch all the users at once and list them in a single page
 2. Paginated query - to enable pagination with the list
 3. Infinite query - to enable infinite loading with the list